bpires/handbook/react/index.md

 import logo from './logo.svg'
 ```

-and then in the JSX we assign this SVG file to the `src` attribute of an `img` tag:
+and then, in the JSX, we assign this SVG file to the `src` attribute of an `img` tag:

 ```js
 <img src={logo} class='App-logo' alt='logo' />